V-Sekai-fire/aria-character-core/decisions/111-schedule-activities-data-transformer-conversion.md

 - [ ] `schedule_activities` returns coordinator input format instead of execution results
 - [ ] All existing validation and conversion logic is preserved
-- [ ] Plan converter handles all current input scenarios (empty lists, complex schedules)
+- [ ] Plan transformer handles all current input scenarios (empty lists, complex schedules)
 - [ ] Converted data is compatible with HybridCoordinatorV2
 - [ ] Error handling maintains same quality as current implementation

 ### Quality Requirements

-- [ ] Plan converter is a pure function with no side effects
+- [ ] Plan transformer is a pure function with no side effects
 - [ ] Conversion performance is equivalent to current implementation
 - [ ] All edge cases (empty activities, invalid inputs) are handled correctly
 - [ ] Comprehensive test coverage for conversion logic